-Breakfast in Nicagua is a hearty affair.
+Breakfast in Nicaragua is a hearty affair.
 Typically, gallo pinto is the stable breakfast dish found in very restaurant across the land.
 Translating to ‘spotted roster’, gallo pinto is simply rice and beans cooked with fried onions and garlic.
 On the Caribbean coast, the rice is cooked in coconut milk.
 It’s served with fried or scrambled eggs, and sometimes comes with Nicaraguan cheese, fried plantain, and tortillas.
 On Sundays, be sure to try nacatamales, traditional cornmeal tamales wrapped in banana leaves and filled with pork, rice, and vegetables.
 They are usually found being sold from people’s homes.
 If you’re staying in a hotel or you visit an upmarket restaurant, your breakfast will usually come with plenty of exotic fresh fruit and juices.
 Wash everything down with plenty of Nicaraguan black coffee.

 Lunch in Nicaragua

 Nicaraguans take the time for a big lunch, and there are plenty of dishes to choose from.
-If you’re near the coast or Lake Ometape, try the guapote, deep fried while fish covered in mango, tomatoes, and lime.
+If you’re near the coast or Lake Ometepe, try the guapote, deep fried while fish covered in mango, tomatoes, and lime.
 Alternatively, try vigorón, shredded cabbage mixed with tomatoes, onions, chilis, vinegar, and salt.
-This is topped with boiled yuca and chicharonnes (fried pork belly).
+This is topped with boiled yuca and chicharones (fried pork belly).
 Corn is another stable in Nicaragua, so if you’re looking for something light for lunch, try the grilled corn on the cob sold from vendors on every street corner, delicious covered with lime salt.
-Questillas, tortillas stuffed with cheese, are also popular street snacks.
+Quesadillas, tortillas stuffed with cheese, are also popular street snacks.

 Dinner in Nicaragua